 Wrap – Up

 Blanching vegetables can be a great way to incorporate vegetables in your daily meals.
-It allows you to prepare them for freezing for later use.
+It lets you prepare them for freezing for later use.
 And when you blanch potatoes earlier in the week, they’ll be ready to cook up in no time on busy weeknights.

 Sweet potatoes are a prime candidate for blanching, so combining the convenience of cooking blanched veggies, and the numerous benefits of sweet potatoes (not to mention the amazing taste) is a no-brainer.